sleepy-juan/PoZangZee/documents/DP3/DP3_PaperPrototyping.md

 ## Briefing
 ![prototype](./prototype1.jpeg)
 Dear User,
-The following is the main page of an **anonymous email platform(familiar UI)**.
+The following is the main page of an **anonymous email platform**.
-You are going to be Juana Leer, a 34-year-old **administrative officer(background information)** who sends many, many emails to professors, students, and other people.
-To help Juana in her works in sending and keeping track of emails, we developed several new features to **increase efficiency and decrease the likeliness to make mistakes(purpose)**.
+You are going to be Juana Leer, a 34-year-old **administrative officer** who sends many, many emails to professors, students, and other people.
+To help Juana in her works in sending and keeping track of emails, we developed several new features to **increase efficiency and decrease the likeliness to make mistakes**.
 Enjoy!
 Best Regards,
 PoZangZee
+> - Our anonymous system was designed to resemble the common Email UI.
+> - We provided the background information to the users, using the persona we created, as well as the purpose of the project.
-> the computer can be slow
-> any type of mouse movements are possible
+> - We also explained that the computer can be slow, and any type of mouse movements are possible including clicks, drag and drop.

 ## Tasks
 * Task 1